Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy Parameters on Different Datasets

 \textbf{Models and hyperparameters.} For CIFAR-10, we use the WRN16-4 model in \cite{DeBHSB22}, which achieves advanced performance in private setting.
 We follow the implementation details in \cite{DeBHSB22} expect their data augmentation method to reduce computational cost.
 For MNIST and UTKFace, we use ResNet20 models with batch normalization layers replaced by group normalization layers.
 For UTKFace, we initialize the model with weights pre-trained on ImageNet.

 We set $C=1$ on CIFAR-10, following \cite{DeBHSB22}.
 For MNIST and UTKFace, we set $C$ as the median of gradient norms at initialization, following the suggestion in \cite{AbadiCGMMTZ16}.
+The privacy cost of using the median is not taken care of.
+However, the median of gradient norms could be released accurately with a small privacy cost\footnote{For instance, if we use the algorithm in \citet{AndrewTMR21} to privatize the median gradient norm of the UTKFace-Gender dataset with $(\varepsilon=0.1,\delta=1\times 10^{-5})$.
+The non-private median is 15.73 and the privatized median is 15.82. }.
 The batchsize is 4096 for CIFAR-10 and 1024 for MNIST and UTKFace.
 The training epoch is 300 for CIFAR-10 and 100 for MNIST and UTKFace.
 For a target maximum $\varepsilon$, we use the package in the Opacus library to find the corresponding noise variance \cite{YousefpourSSTPMNGBZCM21}.
 We update the batch gradient norms three times per epoch for all experiments in this section (the case of $\gamma=3$ in Figure~\ref{fig:eps_error}).
 All experiments are run on single Tesla V100 GPUs with 32G memory.
 Our source code will be publicly available.